Folkestone Groomers Directory

 Maintain your Terrier's coat shape with weekly rolling and routine brushing, and plan professional trims ahead of the wetter, windier coastal months.
 This ensures your dog stays comfortable and easy to clean throughout Kent's challenging autumn and winter weather.

-For expert autumn and winter grooming in Folkestone, Hythe, Sandgate and Dover, explore our local groomer directory to find professionals experienced in hand-stripping and wiry coat maintenance.
-Book early to secure preferred dates and ensure consistent care through the season.
+For expert grooming in Folkestone, Hythe, Sandgate and Dover, explore our local groomer directory to find professionals experienced in hand-stripping and wiry coat maintenance.
+Book early to secure preferred dates and ensure consistent care.

 Find Professional Dog Groomers in Folkestone